pmfs1/neural-network-lib/.github/ISSUE_TEMPLATE/create-update-improve.md

 ***Additional Context:***
 *If you feel the need to add any additional context about the feature(s), do it here.
 This can also be a place to leave notes you might find important.
 You can also leave screenshots or examples here.*

-*(If you link a development branch to this issue, use the prefix `dev-` to uniquely identity it to this category.)*
+*(If you link a development branch to this issue, use the prefix `build-` to uniquely identity it to this category.)*